makuk66/ubuntu-custom-iso/README.md

 ## To write the resulting ISO to a USB stick on OSX

+Copy to the Mac:

 ```
 scp ubuntu-16.04-server-auto-amd64.iso mak@crab.lan:ISO/
 ```

+Then on the Mac:

 ```
 diskutil list
 diskutil unmountDisk /dev/disk4